BryantDragoon/banking-system/README.md

   <img src="/docs/Screenshot_dashboard_final.jpg" alt="Dashboard after a few operations" width="20%">
 </div>

-As expected, the other user sees a positive balance from from the transfer:
+As expected, the other user sees a positive balance from the transfer:

 <img src="/docs/Screenshot_dashboard_other_user.jpg" alt="Dashboard from other user" width="20%">

 ### Database Records Screen